isographlabs/isograph/docs-website/docs/how-isograph-works/runtime.md

 ## Fetching and entrypoints

-Declaring an `isoFetch` literal results in the creation of an `entrypoint.isograph.ts` file.
+Declaring an `iso` entrypoint literal results in the creation of an `entrypoint.isograph.ts` file.
 This contains three things:

 - The query text (in the future, we will support [persisted queries](https://relay.dev/docs/guides/persisted-queries/) as well.)
 - The normalization AST, which is the data structure used to write the network response into the store.